-With the Sorama technology it is easy to make a sound image of a Volkswagen Caddy diesel engine.
-It shows, among other effects, low-frequency engine noise at high spatial resolution and noise leakage through door seals.
-A small selection of these results are shown in the movie below.
-What strikes is the spatial detail of a few centimeters at a frequency of 29Hz, where the acoustic wave-length is about 12 meters.
+Using our Sorama technology it is easy to make a sound image of a Volkswagen Caddy diesel engine.
+Among other effects, low-frequency engine noise at high spatial resolution and noise leakage through door seals, can be found.
+The movie below shows a selection of these results.
+What is most striking is the spatial detail at a frequency of 29 Hz, which is only a few centimeters, where the acoustic wave-length is about 12 meters.